 Learning a LanguageFor me, language is a bridge for people to understand each other.
 Smile and body language are not enough, we need words.

-- Self study from books, recording and online website,
+- Self-study from books, recording and online website,

-- Language exchange partner.
+- Language exchange partner,

-It is believed that adult cannot learn language as good as a child; but who cares?
+It is believed that adult cannot learn a language as good as a child; but who cares?
 William Shakespeare said: “If there is a good will, there is great way.”

 - Understanding basic & Alphabets